Maruqes/myPhoneConnection/README.md

 - Clipboard text mirror (from PC to android)
 - Clipboard Screenshots mirror (from PC to android)
 - Notification viewer (from PC see android notifications)
+- Call warning (shows a notification and lowers volume)
 - Full pairing from both devices, once connected, should be paired alone if in the same network
 - Full encryption from p2p in the pairing protocol
 - Should both run in as a background service